Atlanta Pre- and Post-Nuptial Agreements Attorneys

 These agreements are extremely similar, having most of the same requirements and covering most of the same information.
 The main difference is that a prenuptial agreement is written up and signed before marriage, while a postnuptial agreement is created after marriage.
 Both are equally valid and useful.

-What To Include in an Agreement
+What To Include in Atlanta Prenuptial and Postnuptial Agreements

 Generally, you may include any provisions that you and your spouse can agree upon.
 The caveat to this general rule comes when children are involved.
 When children are at issue, a provision must be in the best interest of the child.
 That being said, your settlement agreement may include provisions, for example, that divide your savings, debts, and property or even provisions for child support payments and child custody provided the payments and custody arrangement further the best interest of the child.